mediadrink/lil-widget/WORKING_CHECKLIST.md

 ## 🐛 BUGS TO FIX

-_Report bugs here as they're discovered_

--
+- [ ] Switch to Stripe test mode for development (currently live mode)
+- [ ] Conversation limits not enforced (should block at 50/500)
+- [ ] Branding removal not implemented for paid users
+- [ ] Expanded crawl not implemented for paid tier

 ---

 ## 💭 QUESTIONS / DECISIONS NEEDED

-- Should we enable Stripe billing now or wait for more users?
+- ✅ ~~Should we enable Stripe billing?~~ **DONE - Working!**
 - Which analytics platform to use?
+(GA, PostHog, Mixpanel?)
 - What error monitoring tool?
 (Sentry recommended)
-- Should we build email notifications or Slack integration first?
+- Should we prioritize email notifications or Slack integration?
+- When to launch on Product Hunt / Hacker News?

 ---